archodev/rsc-markdown/README.md

 ## Note

-`rsc-markdown` is a server component, so to use it inside of a client component you mst wrap in suspense.
+`rsc-markdown` is a server component, so to use it inside of a client component you must wrap in suspense.

 ## Contributing